toitware/ota-linux/README.md

 # Toit OTA updates for Linux devices

-The latest Toit firmware (only available on the alpha channel) published through [toit.io](https://toit.io/) can run on Linux and devices can be updated through [console.toit.io](https://console.toit.io/).
+Starting with v1.6.0, Toit firmware published through [toit.io](https://toit.io/) can run on Linux and devices can be updated through [console.toit.io](https://console.toit.io/).

 ## Build the bundle on your workstation